 A course in Social Media in Business - This type of course needs to be offered, as a response to the active and growing use of such media.

-A course in Management and Information Systems (MIS) to establish efficient, effective technology systems needed in business as well as being required more and more by four-year schools for our business transfer students.
+A course in Management and Information Systems (MIS) to establish efficient, effective technology systems needed in business as well as being required more and more by four-year schools for our business transfer students

 Reactivate BUS 139 (Introduction to Entrepreneurship), as listed in the catalog.